-Stargazer Alert: The Geminid Meteor Shower is Peaking
+Stargazer Alert: The Geminid Meteor Shower Peaks this Weekend

 One of the best meteor showers of the year is about to peak, sparking shooting stars into the chilly December sky.
 It’s considered one of the best meteor showers of the year because the nights are longer and the meteors are bright and plentiful.